YanbingDai/yanbingdai.github.io/index.md

 I'm currently a second-year Master's student in Power Engineering at [Xi'an Jiaotong University](http://en.xjtu.edu.cn/) (<b>XJTU</b>), advised by Assoc.
 Prof. [Xiaoqu Han](https://www.researchgate.net/profile/Xiaoqu-Han) (韩小渠).
 Prior to this, I obtained my B.E. in Power Engineering at <b>XJTU</b> in 2021.

-My focus is on XXXXX.
-The recent advancements in XXXX have strengthened my belief in its potential applications in engineering.
-I’m excited to be part of this rapidly evolving field.
+My research focuses on developing highly-efficient energy conversion systems and analyzing their energetic, exergetic, economic, and environmental performance.
+These investigations are vital for resolving today’s global energy crisis and achieving climate change mitigation objectives.
+I am excited to contribute to this rapidly evolving field.

 ## Research Interests